ssyim/ssyim.github.io/_news/announcement_6.md

 inline: true
 ---

 I became a dad!
-Welcome to this world, Hailey!
+Welcome to the world, Hailey!